 The FXPak Pro (formerly known as the SD2SNES) is a Super Nintendo / Super Famicom cartridge that plays games from an SD card, referred to as a “ROM cart”.
-It’s compatible with a large number of games, supports instant load times and includes support for “MSU-1 audio” via its Cyclone V FPGA.
+It’s compatible with pretty much the entire SNES library, supports instant load times and includes support for “MSU-1 audio” via its Cyclone V FPGA.

 I bought mine from Stone Age Gamer: https://bit.ly/fxpakpro